limo-756/github-pages-with-jekyll/_posts/2022-01-12-Kubernetes-Stateful-Set.md

 How to connect with other active members of the statefulset?
 You should query the CNAME of the headless Service (eg : nginx.default.svc.cluster.local).
 The SRV records associated with the CNAME will contain only the Pods in the StatefulSet that are Running and Ready.

+Limitations of Statefulset
+1. Scaling down of statefulset will not delete the persistence memory.
+This is done to ensure data safety.
+2. Satefulset require a headless service for network identity and user itself have to define this headless service.